 NOTE: To end a search or exit search mode at any time, on the Edit menu, click End Search.

 Naming Groups and Greetings

 Amanda Administrator allows you to name your groups and greetings.
 The name should help you remember what the group or greeting is for.
+Each name can contain up to 50 characters.

 To name a group: